 Let's first consider the strange and beautiful Lost Paradise.
 This is one of the nine 1930s stories that feature the interplanetary outlaw Northwest Smith.

 Smith has a habit of getting into scrapes involving strange cultures on Mars and Venus, but in Lost Paradise he faces an even more startling and outré danger - one involving mental time travel and the fate of our Moon.

 The story is only 27 pages long but you get a wealth of imagery, mystery, suspense and action in those 27 pages.
 Northwest Smith discovers - to his own great peril - that there are survivors on Earth of a vanished civilization of Moon-people: people of slender build, "white-haired and as fragile as glass".
-One of them (under unwise pressure from Smith's Venusian friend Yarol) reveals the secret of the Moon - reveals it in such a way that Smith's mind travels into the past body of a witness to the crisis of the Moon's history.
+One of them (under unwise pressure from Smith's Venusian friend Yarol) reveals the secret of the Moon - reveals it in such a way that Smith's mind undergoes a journey into the past, into the body of a Lunarian.
+And this Lunarian turns out to be a witness to the crisis of the Moon's history.

 Harlei: The crisis?
 I suppose it would be.
 Such a story is almost bound to deal with the reason why the Moon is now a dead world.
 But I suppose one is allowed to see a bit of the "lost paradise" before it dies?

 Zendexor: Indeed, one gets to see a bit of the life of the Lunarians.